randy3k/AlignTab/README.md

 Align Tabular
 ==============
-This plug-in is an attempt to reproduce vim tabular functionality in sublimetext
+This plugin is a Sublime Text 2 version of the excellent VIM plugin - tabular.

-How it differs from other alignment plugins?
+How does it differ from other alignment plugins?
 ------------
-- Flexibility: Align with regular expression
+- Flexibility: Align with user defined regular expression
-- Efficiency: Smart Detection if no lines are selected
+- Efficiency: Smart line detection for alignment if no lines are selected
 - Multiple cursors support

 Usage